urosjevremovic/webR-quarto-demos/README.md

 # webR-quarto-demos

-This is a fork of https://github.com/coatless-r-n-d/webR-quarto-demos
+This is a fork of https://github.com/coatless-r-n-d/webR-quarto-demos.
+I moved the setup.html and setup.qmd files into separate files and then include those in the qmd.

 To make your own version: